 Zora!
 Festival: A Celebration of Education, Arts and Culture in Orlando

-More than half a century before construction began on Walt Disney World® Resort's Magic Kingdom® Park, celebrated author Zora Neale Hurston grew up in Eatonville, just 15 minutes from downtown Orlando.
-Today, the historic town — one of the first self-governing, all-black communities in the U.S. — honors Hurston’s memory with the Zora Neale Hurston National Museum of Fine Arts and the annual Zora!
-Festival, also known as the Zora Neale Hurston Festival of the Arts and Humanities.
+More than half a century before construction began on Magic Kingdom® Park at Walt Disney World® Resort, celebrated author Zora Neale Hurston grew up in Eatonville, just 15 minutes north of downtown Orlando.
+Today, the historic town — one of the first self-governing, all-black communities in the U.S. — honors Hurston’s memory with the Zora Neale Hurston National Museum of Fine Arts, aka The Hurston, and the annual Zora Neale Hurston Festival of the Arts and Humanities, aka Zora!
+Festival.

 Here’s what you can expect from this multifaceted celebration of education, culture and the arts when it returns to Eatonville.